-Rule Definitions of Behaviors C onsequen ce Levels For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension by The Level 5: Alternative Education Assignmen t with Expulsion Referral uences are issued 0 1 1/ 10 Overdee t of a disciplinar 3.
-Forgery/Alteration of grades, excuse notes, or school documents • Students who reproduce the signature of another with the intent to deceive or who alter official school records such as grades, attendance or reports.
+Rule Definitions of Behaviors C consequen ce Levels For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Levels : by The t of a disciplinar esponsibilities as a y hearing.
+3. Forgery/Alteration of grades, excuse notes, or school documents Students who reproduce the signature of another with the intent to deceive or who alter official school records such as grades, attendance or reports.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 Wheel of Nia or another specific community project or assignment 4.
 Youth Court Grades 3 -12 Should warrant a short-term suspension of 3 or less days.
 X X X 4.
 Students who submit or intend to submit work that is not their own.
 Grades K - 12 1.
 Restorative conversation 2.
 F on assignment and mandatory redo assignment 3.
 Parent meeting 4.
 COSA with student support plan 5.
-Youth Court x X X Х 5.
+Youth Court x x x Х 5.
 Unauthorized Entry Into School Property • Students who gain entry to a school building or who allow others into a school building via an unauthorized door or at an unauthorized time.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 Wheel of Nia or another specific community project or assignment 4.
 Youth Court Grades 3 -12 Could warrant long term suspension of 4 or more days Grades 6 - 12 Grades 6 - 12 X 6.
 Destruction of Property (Totaling less than \$100) Students who damage or deface school property or the personal property of another school community member.
 If the destruction of property was accidental, this should be taken into consideration when determining a consequence.
 Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment.
 4. Parent meeting 5.
 Youth Court Grades 3 -12 Should warrant a short-term suspension of 3 or less days.
-X X X 7.
+X x X 7.
 Destruction of property (Totaling \$100 or more) • Students who damage or deface school property or the personal property of another school community member.
 If the destruction of property was accidental, this should be taken into consideration when determining a consequence.
 Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment 4.
 Parent 5.
 COSA with student support plan 6.
 Youth Court Grades 3 - 12 Could warrant a long-term suspension, of 4 or more days.
-Grades 6 - 12 Grades 6 - 12 Х
+Grades 6 - 12 Grades 6 - 12 X